 Businesses of all sizes face the challenge of keeping up with changing laws and regulations and making sure they stay compliant.
 Even in the best circumstances, it can take a lot of time and resources to comply with laws.

-With the current upheaval caused by the pandemic, startup and small businesses operating with fewer resources right now need to be especially careful and methodical about meeting the standards of the Equal Pay for Equal Work law.
-However, taking steps now to update your processes and record-keeping will go a long way toward ensuring compliance come January 1.
+With the current upheaval caused by the pandemic, startup and small businesses operating with fewer resources need to be especially careful and methodical about meeting the standards of the Equal Pay for Equal Work law.
+Taking steps now to update your processes and record-keeping will go a long way toward ensuring compliance come January 1.

 For more information about how you can prepare for the new law, contact Obsidian HR at (720) 456-3590 or email@example.com.